patternfly/patternfly-react/packages/react-core/src/components/Modal/examples/Modal.md

 ### Top aligned

 To override a modal's default center alignment, use the `position` property.
-In this example, `position` equals "top", which moves the modal to the top of the screen.
+In this example, `position` is set to "top", which moves the modal to the top of the screen.

 ```ts file="./ModalTopAligned.tsx"
 ```